 Camargo Club – 7th – 427 yards – par 4

-The Raynor design in Cincinnati has a great Alps hole – its 427 yard 7th plays up a large hill.
-The blind second shot at Camargo to a punchbowl green still has the hidden sahara bunkers to snag any poorly struck mid-iron approach shots.
+The Raynor design in Cincinnati has a great uphill Alps hole in its 427 yard seventh hole.
+The blind second shot at Camargo to a punchbowl green still has the original hidden Sahara bunkers to snag any poorly struck mid-iron approach shots.

 The approach to Camargo's 7th